-Getting the right texture here requires a kamodo-san donabe, specifically designed to make the dreamiest, fluffiest rice imaginable.
-15 minutes may not seem like enough cooking time for short grain rice, but trust us, this comes out perfect every time.
+Getting the right texture here requires a kamado-san donabe, specifically designed to make the dreamiest, fluffiest rice imaginable.
+Fifteen minutes may not seem like enough cooking time for short-grain rice, but trust us: This comes out perfect every time.

 8 ounces boneless skinless chicken thighs, cut into small cubes

 1½ tablespoons usukuchi shoyu (light soy sauce) or regular soy sauce

 1¼ cups dashi stock, chicken stock, or vegetable stock

 1 ounce (1-inch piece) peeled ginger, sliced into needle-thin strips

 2 tablespoons toasted white sesame seeds

 1. In a bowl, combine the chicken, sake, soy sauce, and fish sauce.
 Mix well, cover tightly with plastic wrap, and let the chicken marinate at room temperature for 30 minutes.

 2. Meanwhile, combine the rice, dashi stock, and toasted sesame oil in the kamado-san donabe and let the rice soak for 20 to 30 minutes.

 3. Spread the ginger over the rice and top with marinated chicken, pouring all of the marinating liquid over the top.